Kochi Tuskers Kerala: Home grounds

 The two home grounds of the Kochi Tuskers Kerala were the Jawaharlal Nehru Stadium in Kochi and Holkar Cricket Stadium, Indore.
 Five homes matches were held at Kochi and two at Indore.
-The Greater Cochin Development Authority completely over-hauled the Jawaharlaal Nehru Stadium to cater for hosting IPL matches.
+The Greater Cochin Development Authority completely over-hauled the Jawaharlal Nehru Stadium to cater for hosting IPL matches.

 Kit manufacturers and sponsors

 Federal Bank, a major Indian commercial bank in the private sector, with its headquarters in Aluva, Kerala, was the principal sponsor of Kochi Tuskers Kerala.
 Lotto, an Italian sports goods manufacturer, was the apparel sponsor, V-Guard, an electronics company, and AVT, a tea brand, were the associate sponsors with Elite Foods, Parinee Developers and Anchor Earth are the other main sponsors.